marcovidonis/non-persistent-chat/README.md

 - New users receive the chat history automatically when they join
 - When the session ends, chat history is gone

-I'm not at all sure whether this is going to work.

 The API provides chat history with `chatClient.getMessages()`, but we're not using that.